Leased Car Insurance Requirements: What Coverage You Need & Costs

 Pincher's Pro Tip

 Shop around with multiple insurers before signing your lease.
-Getting quotes from 5-7 different companies can save you $100 to $160 monthly while still meeting all lease requirements.
-USAA ($108/month average), State Farm ($124/month), and GEICO ($129/month) consistently offer the lowest rates for full coverage.
+Getting quotes from 5 to 7 different companies can save you $100 or more per month while still meeting all lease requirements.
+Travelers ($97/month average), GEICO ($98/month), and USAA ($108/month, military-eligible only) consistently offer the lowest rates for full coverage in 2026.

-Interestingly, insurance companies themselves don't charge extra simply because you're leasing.
-The higher cost comes entirely from meeting the more stringent coverage requirements that lessors demand.
-If you were to voluntarily purchase the same coverage levels on a financed or owned vehicle, you'd pay similar rates.
+Importantly, insurance companies don't charge extra simply because you're leasing.
+The higher cost comes entirely from meeting the more stringent coverage requirements lessors demand.
+If you voluntarily purchased the same coverage levels on a vehicle you own, you'd pay similar rates.

 Average Rate: